ADWilkinson/encode-projects/weekend-project-1/project.md

     1. [TxHash (0x02c3…8a689)](https://sepolia.etherscan.io/tx/0x02c352832337765e371073f1a6a52fa3b8f2919478d69d31c3593a5ef1d8a689)
     2. **Reason for failure:**
-    **Fail with error 'Caller is not the owner'** since the address initiating this transaction is no longer the owner of the contract, the modifier `onlyOwner` that tests whether the address initiating the call matches the address stored in state as owner reverts the transaction.
+    **Fail with error 'Caller is not the owner'** since the address initiating this transaction is no longer the owner of the contract, the modifier `onlyOwner` tests whether the address initiating the call matches the address stored in state as the owner reverts the transaction.

     ---